 Myth: Consolidation is the Same For Every Loan

-Consolidating loans is often thought to have the same process for every loan available.
+When you consolidate a loan, it is often thought to have the same process for every loan available.
 There is no single way to approaching student loans however when it comes to consolidation.
 This is especially true when comparing federal loans to private loans.

-Federal loans can be consolidated through the student aid website, but private loans will have to be done through a private lender.
+Federal student loans can be consolidated through the student aid website, but private loans will have to be done through a private lender.
 If you have a mix and you want to combine all the of the student loans under your name, it will have to be done through a private lender as well.

 Myth: You Should Always Consolidate Your Loans

 The main reason most people consolidate their loans is to make paying them back easier.
-However, while this may seem like a plus, you will definitely want to weigh the pros and cons of consolidation to your debt and personal financial situation.
+However, while this may seem like a plus, you will definitely want to weigh the pros and cons of consolidating to your debt and personal financial situation.

 While consolidation opens more doors for repayment plans and easy repayment, it could cause you to pay a lot more.
 Interest rates are generally higher for consolidated loans than the original loans themselves, so it could actually become more expensive in the long run to combine them.
 This is especially true if you are increasing the term length of the loan.
 Many loans have terms that go up to 30 years.